CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * What kinds of employee are there ? e.g. full time part time J1 VISA(non resident) intern?
 * How would you like to deal with when the system broke down (Any back-up plan ?)
 * What information is being stored for each employee?
 AG
 * How many payrolls do your company will generate on average per second as you estimate?
+NL
 * What is the database are you using?
 AG
 * What types of network and device are you using?
 AG
 * When do you expect us to generate first release of the payroll system?